 Ultravex® cream is manufactured by reputable Dr.Reddy’s Laboratories.
 This medicated cream is used to treat certain skin conditions (it can treat skin disorders such as itching and swelling, such as psoriasis) and contains Halobetasol Propionate in a concentration of 0.05%.
 Halobetasol helps reduce the itching, redness, scaling, and swelling that can occur with these conditions.
-This medication is a very strong (super-high-potency) corticosteroid.
+This medication is very strong (super-high-potency) corticosteroid.
+Ultravate ointment for sale with 0.05% Halobetasol Propionate composition for use under strong supervision only.

 Read the Patient information leaflet and Instructions for Use if available from your dermatologist before you start using halobetasol cream and each time you get a refill.
 If you have any questions, ask your doctor.
 Use this medication only on the skin.
 However, do not use it on the face, groin, or underarms unless directed to do so by your doctor.